0jscsshtml/brickscodes/README.md

 * Disable Icon Libraries
   * When this feature is enable, it will automatically disable icon libraries selection except SVG in Builder.
   * All Elements default icon set by Bricks will be automatically unset.
-  * Addtionally Controls added in Bricks -> Settings -> Page Settings.
+  * Addtional Controls added in Bricks -> Settings -> Page Settings.
 You can enable it on per page basis to dequeue icon libraries and unset icons other than SVG in frontend.
 Disable it will revert back to normal.
 * Disable Animation Stylesheet
   * To use your custom animations exclusively, enable this option on a per-page basis and dequeue the Bricks animation stylesheet on the frontend.
   * Follow this link https://academy.bricksbuilder.io/article/add-custom-animation-to-interaction/ to create your own custom animation class.
 Put your custom animations css in Settings -> Page Settings -> Custom Code -> Custom CSS.